 Pep Guardiola vs Carlo Ancelotti: Complete head-to-head record

-• The two have combined for seven Champions League titles
+- The two have combined for eight Champions League titles

 Carlo Ancelotti and Pep Guardiola may align themselves at different points on the philosophical spectrum, but they're regarded as two of the most influential managers in the sport's history.

-Both stellar midfielders during their playing days, Ancelotti and Guardiola claimed Champions League glory at the turn of the 90s and both have gone on to master the competition as managers.
-Combined, they've lifted the esteemed trophy on seven occasions, including the 2022 and 2023 editions for Real Madrid and Manchester City respectively.
+Both stellar midfielders during their playing days, Ancelotti and Guardiola claimed Champions League glory at the turn of the '90s and both have gone on to master the competition as managers.
+Combined, they've lifted the esteemed trophy on eight occasions, including the last two editions of the competition.

 Here's a rundown of Guardiola's history with Ancelotti.